The burial of Christchurch man James Takamore without his widow's approval was an "improper asportation", her lawyer has told the Supreme Court.

 Her lawyer, Jamie Ferguson, told the court that the customary tikanga process involved discussion and debate.

-Mr Takamore could not opt out of being Tuhoe, Mr Ferguson said, no matter how he had chosen to live his life.
+James Takamore could not opt out of being Tuhoe, Ferguson said, no matter how he had chosen to live his life.
 "The only basis on which they are not subject to tikanga is if they are not Tuhoe."

-It was part of that tikanga that Mr Takamore's son and daughter were also Tuhoe, and the iwi was obliged to "address and redress" the conflict caused by the burial.
+It was part of that tikanga that James Takamore's son and daughter were also Tuhoe, and the iwi was obliged to "address and redress" the conflict caused by the burial.

-Mr Takamore's whanau had taken his body unlawfully because Ms Clarke, as executrix, had exclusive power under the law and did not agree to the place of burial.
+James Takamore's whanau had taken his body unlawfully because Clarke, as executrix, had exclusive power under the law and did not agree to the place of burial.

 "That [acquiescence] did not happen in this case, there was an improper asportation of the coffin and body of the late Jim Takamore."